General-code/TIL/JavascriptArray.md

   - remove a last element so we don't need to pass any argument.
   - returns the removed data
 - **shift** method
-  - remove a value from the beginning of the array
+  - remove a value from the beginning of the array and return removed data.

 - **indexOf** method